Portbahn Islay

 Bruichladdich Proximity

-You're a 10-minute walk from the pioneering Bruichladdich Distillery along the coastal cycle path — tour the distillery, then walk home.
+You're a short walk from the pioneering Bruichladdich Distillery along the coastal cycle path — 10 minutes from Portbahn House and Shorefield House, 15 minutes from Curlew Cottage.
+Tour the distillery, then walk home.
 Portbahn Beach is 5 minutes the other way.
 Port Charlotte village (restaurants, shops, museum, and petrol) is a 5-minute drive.
 Bruichladdich's central location means all eleven distilleries and Islay's best beaches are within easy reach.

 More about Bruichladdich Proximity